Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Experimental Evaluation

-Decreasing the drone speed to $v_i = 0.1$ reduces $TU1$ to $78.45\%$ while increasing the speed $v_i = 0.2$ increases $TU1$ to 82.06\%, while $TU2$ is largely unchanged from the default in either instance, indicating that speed changes of this magnitude under these conditions primarily effects exploration.

-Changing the standard deviation of the random walks of the tasks to $\sigma = 0$, rendering the tasks immobile, actually slightly decreases scores to $TU1 = 80.37\%$ and $TU2 = 85.10\%$, while doubling task walk speed to $\sigma = 0.2$ reduces scores to $TU1 = 80.18\%$ and $TU2 = 84.48\%$.
+Decreasing the drone speed to $v_i = 0.1$ reduces $TU1$ to $78.45\%$ while increasing the speed {to} $v_i = 0.2$ increases $TU1$ to 82.06\%, while $TU2$ is largely unchanged from the default in either instance,{.
+In both cases, $TU2$ remains largely unchanged from the default, } , indicating{and only the $TU1$ reduction at $v_i = 0.1$ is statistically significant.
+This indicates} that speed changes of this magnitude under these conditions primarily effects{affect} exploration{dispersion, and are of limited impact}.
+Changing the standard deviation of the random walks of the tasks to $\sigma = 0$, rendering the tasks immobile, actually slightly decreases scores to $TU1 = 80.37\%$ and $TU2 = 85.10\%$, while{has no statistically significant effect, and neither does} doubling task walk speed to $\sigma = 0.2$ reduces scores to $TU1 = 80.18\%$ and $TU2 = 84.48\%${}.
 The decrease with immobile tasks occurs because task motion provides natural exploration stimulus, causing drones to adjust positions and discover configuration improvements.
 With static tasks, drones converge to local energy minima that may not be globally optimal.
 This suggests future work should incorporate explicit exploration mechanisms for static task scenarios.
-The decrease with faster task motion demonstrates an increase in problem difficulty as expected.
+The decrease with faster task motion demonstrates an increase in problem difficulty as expected.{While the motion of tasks relative to the field and the existing drone network might be a source of dispersion noise that helps the system escape unstable equilibria in theory, we find it to be statistically negligible.}